 Many tech companies here shower employees with amenities like free food, snacks, booze, and ergonomic spaces.
 It is a line of privilege that will honestly be very difficult to get used to – and I do have major reservations about “getting used to it.”
 While I’ve heard stories about the tech industry, it does feel surreal to experience it firsthand by attending tech events and visiting work spaces.
 It’s hard to articulate just how *bizarre *this is – many of us can’t even fathom our former employers ever treating us this well.

-Tech opens some interesting doors…like open invitations to attend talks at elite, private clubs.
-I visited an establishment I would normally have zero business in, considering my socioeconomic background.
-I mean, when the top fees are somewhere in the $1,500 range for amenities like private valets, billiards, and your own luxury spaceship (kay, I made that last one up), you can see why I wouldn’t be lurking around.
+Tech opens some interesting doors…like open invitations to attend talks at elite, private clubs like the Rainier Club.
+This is the sort of place I would normally have zero business in, and I definitely experienced some major class culture shock.
+I mean, this is the kinda place where the top fees are somewhere around the $1,500 range for amenities like private valets, billiards, and your own luxury spaceship (kay, I made that last one up), so you can see why I wouldn’t be lurking around.
 According to Sherry Grindeland’s Seattle Times article on elite clubs in Seattle, “Institutions such as the Rainier Club once catered only to Washington’s founding fathers — founding mothers and minorities weren’t even eligible.”
 She notes that the first woman and black person were admitted in 1978.
 Hmmm…

 Maybe I’ll feel more comfy at fancy events if I tape my glasses onto a stick.